YuSugihara/ancseq/README.md

 ## How does anceseq calculate codon probabilities in DNA mode?

 IQ-TREE implements codon substitution models.
 However, it might take too long to build phylogenetic tree, depending on the alignment you input.
 Therefore, we implemented a function to calculate the probabilities of each codon by simply multiplying the probabilities of each nucleotide.
-For example, a probability of methionine at the $j$ th position, $P_{j, M}$, can be calculated by multiplying a probability of A at the 1st nucleotide of the $j$ th codon, $p_{j_{1}, A}$, that of T at the 2nd nucleotide, $p_{j_{2}, T}$, and that of G at the 3rd nucleotide, $p_{j_{3}, G}$.
+For example, a probability of methionine at the $j$ th position, $P_{j, M}$, can be calculated by multiplying a probability of A at the 1st nucleotide of the $j$ th codon, $p_{j_{1}, A}$, that of T at the 2nd nucleotide, $p_{j_{2}, T}$, and that of G at the 3rd nucleotide, $p_{j_{3}, G}$ like below.

 $P_{j, M} = p_{j_{1}, A} * p_{j_{2}, T} * p_{j_{3}, G}$